svaarala/lowzip/README.md

 * It has good multi-platform tool support.

+* ZIP files can be appended to other files (such as executables) and the leading data is ignored.

 As a concrete use case, ZIP can be used as an application package format for Javascript applications.
 A single ZIP file can contain a JSON metadata file, a main application Javascript file, loadable Javascript and native modules,